Single-center clinical experience of extended sleeve lobectomy (ESL) versus standard sleeve lobectomy (SL)

 Statistical analysis

-Data analysis was conducted using (version 27 Chicago, IL, USA).
+Data analysis was conducted using SPSS software (version 27, Chicago, IL, USA).
 Using propensity score matching (PSM) with a 1:3 ratio to balance the differences between the groups (Caliper =0.2), the variables included in the propensity score-matched model were age, gender, smoke, pathologic type neoadjuvant therapy, and TNM stage.
 The continuous variables were expressed as mean ± standard deviation (SD), and categorical variables are represented by the frequency and percentage.
 Continuous variables were compared using the t-tests.
 Categorical variables were compared using Chi-squared test or Fisher’s exact test.
 The survival analysis was conducted using the Kaplan-Meier method, and differences between the groups were assessed using the log-rank test.
 A Cox proportional hazards regression model (Enter) was used to evaluate the independent risk factors for OS and DFS.
 In the multivariate analysis, variables from the univariate analysis with a P value <0.05 were considered suitable for inclusion in the multivariate model.
 In all tests, a P value <0.05 was considered statistically significant.

 Results